Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-07-06-Softmax-Regression.md

 <h2 align="center">Derivative of Log Likelihood to Retrieve Update Rule</h2><hr>

-Remember that the general form of log likelihood maximization goes:
+Remembering that the general form of log likelihood maximization goes:
 <div style="font-size: 150%;">
 	$$
 	\theta := \theta + \alpha\nabla_{\theta}L(\theta)
 	$$
 </div>

-So we'll need to get the likelihood function and take its derivative.
+we'll need to get the likelihood function and take its derivative.
 What we recovered above was the hypothesis function for a point *of a class $k$* (note the subscript).
 The function for all classes must represent the joint probability of the classes at hand.
 When you have joint probabilties, you multiply the individual terms.
 [Go ahead and check if that doesn't make sense](https://en.wikipedia.org/wiki/Joint_probability_distribution).
 Because of this, the likelihood function this time around must be a product.
 Remeber that before, for logistic regression between two classes, it was a sum.
 Here's what that looks like:

 <div style="font-size: 150%;">
 	$$